-To do so, subclass requests.auth.AuthBase and implement the call() method.
 When an authentication handler is attached to a request, it is called during request setup.
 The call method must therefore do whatever is required to make the authentication work.
 Some forms of authentication will additionally add hooks to provide further functionality.

-Examples can be found under the Requests organization and in the auth.py file.
+Further examples can be found under the Requests organization and in the auth.py file.